Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ### Create an Azure Cosmos DB for MongoDB instance

+> :information_source: See the tutorial on [Quickstart: Azure Cosmos DB MongoDB API for JavaScript with MongoDB driver](https://docs.microsoft.com/azure/cosmos-db/mongodb/quickstart-javascript?tabs=azure-portal%2Cwindows).
+Below we summarize the required steps.

 1. From the Azure portal menu or the **Home** page, select **Create a resource**.
 1. On the New page, search for and select **Azure Cosmos DB**.
 1. On the **Select API option** page, select the **Azure Cosmos DB API for MongoDB** option.
 1. In the Create Azure Cosmos DB Account page, enter the basic settings for the new Azure Cosmos account (Subscription, Resource Group, Account Name etc.).
 1. Once you are done, select **Review + create** and your MongoDB instance will be created.
-1. Navigate to your newly created Azure CosmosDB resource, and select the **Connection String** blade to the left.
+1. Navigate to your newly created **Azure CosmosDB** resource, and select the **Connection String** blade to the left.
 1. Copy and note down the **primary connection string**, which you will use later in sample configuration parameters.

 ### Register the sample application(s) with your Azure Active Directory tenant